easegress-io/easegress/doc/controllers.md

 ## System Controllers

 For now, all system controllers can not be configured.
-It may get the ability if necessary in the future.
+It may gain this capability if necessary in the future.

 ### TrafficController